How Much Should You Really Spend On A Sofa?

 Make a deal

 There are all kinds of ways to save money on even a high-end couch.
 Ask salespeople if there’s a blowout sale coming, or agree to take home a floor model.
-In mid-February, Stylegarage in Toronto was selling its Atwood sofa in grey for $1,610, down from $2,150.
 “Just ask for a deal,” says Grieve.
 “You never know what they’ll be willing to do for you.”

-This post is part of Spend It Better, a personal finance collaboration between Chatelaine and MoneySense about how to get the most for your money.
-You can find out more right here.